MuscleMap/MuscleMap/README.md

 ## Planned MuscleMap Phases
 \
 <img align="left" width="15%" src="https://github.com/MuscleMap/MuscleMap/blob/main/logo.png">
-1. Develop a generic acquisition protocol for whole-body quantitative MRI of muscle for the most common MR manufacturers.
+1. Develop a standardized acquisition protocol for whole-body quantitative MRI of muscle for the most common MR manufacturers.

-2. Generate an open-source large (n≥300) annotated multi-site, multi-racial, and multi-ethnic heterogenous whole-body Muscle MRI dataset across the lifespan using the generic acquisition protocol.
+2. Generate an open-source large (n≥1,000) annotated multi-site, multi-racial, and multi-ethnic heterogenous whole-body muscle MRI dataset across the lifespan using the standardized acquisition protocol.

-3. Create an open-source toolbox for the analysis of whole-body muscle morphometry and composition.
+3. Create an open-source toolbox for the analysis of whole-body muscle morphometry and composition using the hetergenous whole-body muscle MRI dataset.
 <br />

 ## MuscleMap Toolbox